Boulevardier Cocktail

 Notes

-A boulevardier is usually served on the rocks, preferably with one nice big ice cube.
+A Boulevardier is usually served on the rocks, preferably with one nice big ice cube.
 You could also serve it neat or straight up, as long as it was well chilled first, but most of us like our drink to stay cold as we slowly sip it.

 Nutrition